Feature SSO Token

 - Use the token only within the onboarding session

-Common Implementation Mistakes
+Common Mistakes to Avoid

 - Treating the Feature SSO Token as an API credential